 Early Origins of the L'abbaye family

 The surname L'abbaye was first found in Normandy (French: Normandie), the former Duchy of Normandy, where the family has been traced from ancient times.

 Early History of the L'abbaye family

-Another 146 words (10 lines of text) covering the years 1350, 1526, 1566, and 1662 are included under the topic Early L'abbaye History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our L'abbaye research.
+Another 101 words (7 lines of text) covering the years 1350, 1526, 1566, and 1662 are included under the topic Early L'abbaye History in all our PDF Extended History products and printed products wherever possible.

 L'abbaye Spelling Variations

 French surnames were subject to numerous alterations in spelling because of the various cultural groups that inhabited specific regions.
 Eventually, each region possessed its own local dialect of the French language.
 The early development of the French language, however, was also influenced by other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name L'abbaye is distinguished by a number of regional variations.
 The many spelling variations of the name include Labbey, Labey, Labbé, L'Abbey, Labbie, Labie, L'Abbie, Labbee, Labee, L'Abbé, L'Abbée, Labbay, Labay, Labbai, Labai, Labaie, Labbais, Labadie, Labais, de Labbey, de Labey, de Labbay, de Labay, L'Abbaye, de l'Abbaye, Labaye, Labbaye, de Labbai, de Labai, de Labbais, de Labais, de la Bey, de la Bay and many more.

 Early Notables of the L'abbaye family (pre 1700)